-Disputed Sents in Legal Doubt-Trouble Expected-The Contestant's Evidence in Rebuttal Not Filed in Accordance With Plain Provisions of the Law-Contestants Must Have a Strong Case
+Disputed Seats in Legal Doubt-Trouble Expected-The Contestant's Evidence in Rebuttal Not Filed in Accordance With Plain Provisions of the Law-Contestants Must Have a Strong Case

 Disputed Congressional Seats.
 WASHINGTON, Oct.
-10 .- Not one of the contests filed against the members of the new house of representatives is complete.
-In most, the testimony furnished on behalf of both the con testant and contestee has been deposited with the clerk, but in none have the contestants fired their testimony in rebuttal.
+10 .- Not one of the contests filed against the members concluded the same evening by terms of the new house of representatives is being agreed upon subject to the rati-fication of the French government. complete.
+In most, the testimony fication of the French government. testant and contestee has been deposited with the clerk, but in none have the contestants filed their testimony in rebuttal.

-In the Belknap-McGann case from the Third Illinois district Mr. McGann has not yet furnished his testimony, which, according to law, he should have done within forty days after that of the contestant.
-Although this is the law, the house is not always guided by the statutes if satisfactory explanations for the delay are furnished.
+In the Belknap McGann case from the Third Illinois district Mr. McGann has not yet furnished his testimony, which, according to law, he should have done within forty days after that of the contestant.
+Although this is husband, Rainilairivony, will be trans-ported. the law, the house is not always guided by the statutes if satisfactory explanations for the delay are furnished.
 In the Beattie-Price case from the Third Louisiana, for instance, Mr. Price's testimony was delayed by smallpox, which was epidemic in certain parts of his district.

 Although no official information has been received to that effect, it is understood at the clerk's office here that R. A. Cheseborough, who filed notice of contest against George B. McClellan of the Twelfth New York, has abandoned his contest.
-In the other New York cases (Mitchell against Walsh in the Eighth and Campbell against Miner in the Ninth) the con-testees have not filed their testimony owing to some local hitch, and Mitch ell, it is understood, charges Walsh with attempting to delay the case.
-All of the contestants of the thirty cases are Republicans. save Goodrich, who is contesting Cobb's seat in the Fifth Alabama, and Campbell, who is contesting Miner's seat.
-Goodrich is a Populist, who had the Repulican indorsement, and Campbell ray as an independent Democratic candidate.
+In the other New York cases (Mitchell against Walsh in the Eighth and Campbell against Miner in the Ninth) the contestees have not filed their testimony owing to some local hitch, and Mitchell, it is understood, charges Walsh with attempting to delay the case.

+All of the contestants of the thirty cases are Republicans, save Goodrich, who is contesting Cobb's seat in the Fifth Alabama, and Campbell, who is contesting Miner's seat.
+Goodrich is a Populist, who had the Repulican indorsement, and Campbell ran as an independent Democratic candidate.

-General opinion is that the cases of the contestants scated by the next house will have to be very meritorious as the Republican majority is overwhelming and there is no political emergency which would tend to make the members look on contests with anything but an impartial eye to their
+General opinion is that the cases of the contestants seated by the next house will have to be very meritorious as the Republican majority is overwhelming and there is no political emergency which would tend to make the members look on contests with anything but an impartial eye to their